Student Wellbeing & Support

 - Attendance monitoring and support.

-- Inclusion facility offering respite, re-tracking, behaviour modification and support for anxiety and other issues affecting attendance.
+- Inclusion facility offering behaviour support moves, mentoring, behaviour modification and support for anxiety and other issues affecting attendance.

 In all of our work with students to promote their wellbeing or safeguard them, we work in close partnership with parents and carers.